 Does Brighton have more birds than Bristol?
 Cardiff more chestnuts than Coventry?
 Manchester more minibeasts than Middlesbrough?
 Help us find out by taking part in City Nature Challenge!

 What is City Nature Challenge?

 City Nature Challenge is an epic, global citizen science project to collect information about our local wildlife, which will be used to inform local and national conservation work.
-In 2020 The Living Coast took part in this challenge with some fascinating discoveries and this year the Brighton & Eastern Downs region has expanded beyond the biosphere boundary, an 800 km2 area that spans from the River Arun to Eastbourne and includes the South Downs National Park, allowing more people to get involved.
+The Living Coast has taken part in this challenge for the last 2 years with some fascinating discoveries as part of the Brighton & Eastern Downs region which extends beyond the biosphere boundary, an 800 km2 area that spans from the River Arun to Eastbourne and includes the South Downs National Park.

 UK cities are collaborating with 400+ cities across the world to find and record as much wildlife as possible to help track how nature is bouncing back this spring!